Tehforsch/striputary/readme.md

 * ffmpeg for cutting the audio buffer into songs, adding metadata and converting to the different audio formats
 * D-Bus (via the [dbus-rs crate](https://github.com/diwic/dbus-rs)) to read song information (such as artist, album, title and song length) that is sent from the media player and to control playback

 The problem striputary tries to solve is cutting the stream into individual songs.
 Getting this exactly right is somewhat tricky.
 Striputary records D-bus information while recording and will therefore know exactly which songs were recorded in which order.
 However, the D-bus signal does not come at the exact millisecond a song begins.
 For song transitions with very little silence, this is unacceptable.
 Fortunately, the signal includes the exact song length.
-That means that if we knew exactly where any song begins in the audio stream, we know where to cut all others as well.
+That means that if we knew exactly where a single song begins in the audio stream, we know where to cut all others as well.
 Therefore, the problem comes down to finding the offset for all the cuts.

 Currently there are two ways to find this offset: